seasalt-ai/newweb/deploy/README.md

 1. Ensure you have Git configured with SSH access to GitHub
 2. Have Node.js and npm installed for building the project
 3. Have proper permissions to push to the repositories
+   - For production: Must have push access to `seasalt-ai/seasalt-ai.github.io` repo
+   - Test with: `ssh -T git@github.com`

 ## Deployment Workflows